 Delay

-- Having prediabetes, which means you have blood sugar levels that are higher than normal but not high enough to be called diabetes
+- Having prediabetes, which means you have blood glucose levels that are high for you, but not high enough to be called diabetes

 - Being overweight or having obesity